khat4502sgc/DS/README.md

 # DS
-The science of data analysis
+The science of data analysis in data mining and machine learning.